Darrel Aubertine

 Darrel J. Aubertine (born June 3, 1953) is an American politician and farmer from the State of New York.
 A Democrat, Aubertine served as Commissioner of the New York State Department of Agriculture and Markets from April 2011 to October 2013.
-He previously represented New York's 48th State Senate district from February 2008 to December 2010 and represented New York's 118th Assembly District from 2003 to 2008.
+He previously represented New York's 48th State Senate district from February 2008 to December 2010 and represented New York's 118th State Assembly district from 2003 to 2008.
 Aubertine has also held public office at the local level.

 Early life

-Aubertine was born in Cape Vincent, New York on June 3, 1953.
+Aubertine was born in Cape Vincent, New York, on June 3, 1953.
 He and his wife Margaret were married in 1977.
 They have three children: Erin, Paul, and Timothy.
 He is a farmer.

 Political career

 Aubertine served on the Cape Vincent town council from 1994 to 1996.
 In 1996, he was elected to the Jefferson County legislature, where he served until 2002.
 In 2002, he was elected to the New York State Assembly representing the 118th district.
 He served in the Assembly from 2003 to 2008.
 The owner and operator of his farm in Cape Vincent, Aubertine gave up milking cows when he joined the Assembly, but remained an active crop and livestock farmer.

-On February 26, 2008, Aubertine won an upset victory over William Barclay in a special election in the 48th district of the New York State Senate.
+On February 26, 2008, Aubertine won an upset victory over William A. Barclay in a special election in the 48th district of the New York State Senate.
 Aubertine succeeded Republican James W. Wright, who retired from the Senate.
 Barclay's family's ownership of a stretch of the Salmon River became a campaign issue, as the family had charged local fishermen and anglers $30 for access that had previously been free.
 Aubertine carried significant crossover appeal among Republicans and independents, enabling him to win election in the most Republican district in the State Senate.
 Aubertine's victory brought the New York State Democrats within one vote of controlling the New York State Senate—and, thus, to controlling all three levels of state power (Democratic Gov. Eliot Spitzer was in office, and Democrats already controlled the State Assembly)---for the first time since 1935.

 Soon after being elected in February 2008, Aubertine was successful in securing $250 million for improvements at State University of New York campuses in Oswego and Canton.